Ore Kadal: Awards

-At the 55th National Film Awards according to Sibi Malayil, one of the jury member of feature film, Meera Jasmine was one of the front runners for National Film Award for Best Actress, along with Jyothika for the Tamil film Mozhi and Umashree for the Kannada film Gulabi Talkies.
+At the 55th National Film Awards according to Sibi Malayil, one of the jury members of feature film, Meera Jasmine was one of the front runners for National Film Award for Best Actress, along with Jyothika for the Tamil film Mozhi and Umashree for the Kannada film Gulabi Talkies.
 However, she lost the award to Umashree who was adjudged the Best Actress.